Following a brief analysis are some simple charts showing the recent changes to two regulations in Xinjiang:

 - Criminal detention would be handled under the criminal law.

 - the CTL authorizes between 10-15 days administrative detention, along with a 10,000 fine, for minor illegal conduct that doesn’t rise to the level of a ‘crime. [ Articles 50, 51].

 - The CTL also allows for ‘aid and education’ (帮教) for the most minor of offenders: [“persons incited, coerced or enticed into participating in terrorist or extremist activities or persons who participated in terrorist or extremist activities but where the circumstances were minor and do not constitute a crime”. (article 29)]

 - In other contexts, ‘aid and education’ is sometimes given to persons in custody, but is NOT usually a type of detention unto itself.

-- The CLT does not mention Education and Transformation
+- The CTL does not mention Education and Transformation

 - The two Xinjiang regulations have been modified to say: